westfox-5/GhidraProgramMeasures/README.md

 There is the possibility to export the analysis in the JSON format.

+Other formats will be available when the need arises.

 ## Headless Usage

-Within the provider, a script has been implemented.
+Within the plugin, a Ghidra script has been implemented.

-The script is located in the `<project-root-dir>\ghidra_scripts` folder and can be called with the following command:
+The script is located in the `<project-root-dir>\ghidra_scripts` folder and can be run using the following command:

 ```
 <ghidra-root-dir>\support\analyzeHeadless \